How to Get a SIM Card in Brazil (And Why an eSIM May Be the Easier Option)

 Brazil is one of the most rewarding countries to travel, but getting connected when you arrive isn’t as straightforward as you might be used to.
 Here’s what you need to know about purchasing a SIM card as a tourist in Brazil.

-Understandably, many travelers arrive expecting to grab a local SIM card at the airport and instead find themselves navigating unfamiliar paperwork, language barriers, or stores that simply won’t activate a SIM without a Brazilian CPF number, or if they do, charging a shocking amount for just a few gigabytes of data.
+As a result, many travelers arrive expecting to grab a SIM card at the airport and instead find themselves navigating language barriers, unfamiliar paperwork, or stores charging surprisingly high prices for just a few gigabytes of data.

-After traveling through Brazil, speaking to other travelers, and researching the options, here’s what you should know about getting mobile data in Brazil—including why many travelers now choose to use an eSIM instead of a traditional local SIM card in Brazil particularly.
+After traveling through Brazil, speaking with other travelers, and researching the options, here’s what you should know about getting mobile data in Brazil—and why many visitors now choose a Brazil eSIM instead of a traditional local SIM card.

 Do You Need a SIM Card in Brazil?